calvincxz/SpookyPeggle/README.md

 ### Cannon Direction
 * Pan gesture only works in the UIView covered by the background image
-* Pan gesture with multiple fingers is not recognized
 * Any pan gesture with translation in x < 0 should cause cannon to rotate left
 * Any pan gesture with translation in x > 0 should cause cannon to rotate right
 * Cannon should not be able to rotate further than 70 degrees from its initial position (either left or right)